 Perenco is committed to deploying all the resources needed to preserve the environment and applies very strict rules to all its operations in the North Sea, Africa, Latin America and Asia.
-This voluntary approach leads us to commit to local territorial planning and development programmes alongside local communities.
+This voluntary approach leads us to commit to local territorial planning and sustainable development programmes alongside local communities.

 Reforestation Projects in Latin America

 As part of our environmental commitment, Perenco Colombia has implemented reforestation projects for over 15 years in a bid to protect hydrographic basins.
 In the Casanare region nearly 100,000 trees have been planted on an area covering more than 98 hectares.

 In Guatemala, Perenco has created tree nurseries in order to reforest local lands near our operating areas and to maintain the Tikal natural park.
 Thus, Perenco has contributed to more than two million planted trees since 2010.